Skip to content

 Regulations

-Knoxville short-term rental regulations are designed to ensure that property owners comply with local laws while providing safe and enjoyable accommodations for guests.
+Knoxville short-term rental regulations require property owners to obtain specific permits and comply with local laws while providing safe accommodations for guests.
+The City of Knoxville defines short-term rentals as properties or portions of properties rented for less than 30 consecutive days and mandates permits for all STR operations.
 If you are considering renting out your property on a short-term basis, it is essential to understand the licensing requirements, tax obligations, and zoning restrictions that apply.
-In Knoxville, property owners must obtain a short-term rental permit from the city, which involves submitting an application and paying a fee.
-Additionally, short-term rentals are subject to hotel/motel taxes, which currently stand at 5% for the city and 3% for the county.
-Compliance with safety regulations, such as smoke detectors and fire extinguishers, is also mandatory.
+Property owners must obtain a short-term rental permit from the city, which involves submitting an application and paying applicable fees.
+Additionally, short-term rentals are subject to hotel/motel taxes totaling 8% (5% city plus 3% county), which currently stand at a combined 8% rate and must be collected from guests and remitted quarterly.
 Understanding these regulations can help you avoid penalties and ensure a successful rental experience.

 Vacation Rental Market Overview for Knoxville

-Knoxville attracts visitors with its cultural attractions and historic sites and outdoor recreation and natural beauty.
+Knoxville attracts visitors with its beaches and waterfront activities and cultural attractions and historic sites.
 The short-term rental market here serves diverse traveler demographics, from business professionals to family vacationers.

 This destination’s rental market offers unique opportunities for property investors, with comprehensive data revealing seasonal patterns and demand drivers.